Remembering those who died while fighting the Japanese during World War II.

 Among those buried in Kranji is Lieutenant Colonel Ivan Lyon of the Gordon Highlanders (a line infantry regiment of the British Army that existed from 1881 to 1994).
 In September 1943, Lyon, described as a “cool-headed, icy-calm and professional soldier”, led a team of 14 Australian and British commandos from Allied Z Special Unit in Operation Jaywick, a bold mission to sabotage Japanese ships in Singapore’s Keppel Harbour.

 Australian and British commandos from Allied Z Special Unit on board the Krait en route to Singapore to sabotage Japanese shipping at Keppel Harbour, 1943.
 Ivan Lyon is in the back row, third from the left.
-Image from Australian War Commission, accession no. P00986.001.
+Courtesy of the Australian War Memorial, P00986.001.

 On 2 September, the commandos departed Exmouth Harbour, Western Australia, in a captured Japanese fishing vessel, the Kofuku Maru.
 It had been repurposed and renamed Krait, after the small but deadly snake found in tropical Asia.
 Disguised as local fishermen, the men ditched their uniforms for sarongs and painted their bodies brown.